Soup Kitchens

 Provides daily meals of soup, and sandwiches.
 Also offers emergency supplies such as blankets, sleeping bags, coats, hats, mittens, etc. when supplies are available.

 Provides free snacks and light meals to youth ages 13 to 25.
-Offers safe drop-in access to wi-fi, showers (1pm-4pm), clothing, hygiene products, laundry facilities, weekend food bank, emotional support, and referrals to shelters and other community resources.
+Offers safe drop-in access to wi-fi, showers, clothing, hygiene products, laundry facilities, weekend food bank, emotional support, and referrals to shelters and other community resources.

-Provides free hot meals to people in need.
+Provides free hot meals to people in need through meals to go, sit-down dinners, or morning cafes.
 Operates in the winter, usually the beginning of November to the end of March.
 Schedule can be found online.

 Distributes free packed meals for anyone in need.